Brand (play): Fourth act

-After the death of his son, Brand schemes to build a bigger church in the parish.
-The old one is too small to encompass his visions.
-He has hardened somewhat, and refuses to mourn.
-Agnes comforts herself with the clothes of her dead child, Alf.
+After the death of his son, Brand wishes to build a bigger church in the parish.
+He refuses to mourn.
+Agnes comforts herself with the clothes of her dead son.

-The local bailiff, who visits Brand in his home, is mostly opposed to Brand, but tells him that he has growing support in the parish and explains his own plans for building public institutions like a poorhouse, a jail and a political hall.
+The bailiff is opposed to Brand, and tells him that he has growing support in the parish, explaining his own plans for building public institutions like a poorhouse, a jail and a political hall.
 The bailiff reveals that Brand's mother was forced to break with her true love, and married an old miser instead.
 The boy she loved then became involved with a Roma woman, resulting in the birth of Gerd.
-Brand is the result of the other, clearly loveless affair, and the bailiff suggests that there is some kind of spiritual sibling relationship between Brand and Gerd.
+Brand is the result of the other, clearly loveless affair, and the bailiff suggests some kind of spiritual relationship between Brand and Gerd.
 After the bailiff leaves, a Roma woman arrives, demanding clothes for her freezing child (it is Christmas Eve).
-Brand then puts Agnes to the test, and gradually, she gives all of Alf's clothes to the Roma woman.
+Brand then puts Agnes to the test, and she gives all of Alf's clothes to the Roma woman.
 As a result of this, Agnes renounces her life, and exclaims "I'm free".
-Brand accepts with effort, and Agnes dies.
+Brand accepts this, and Agnes dies.

 Fifth act

-Brand gets his new church built (in the 1860s, many old Norwegian churches were being rebuilt as new, larger places of worship).
-Brand comes to believe that his new church is still too small, and rebels against the authorities, the local dean and the bailiff.
+Brand gets his new church built but comes to believe that his new church is still too small, and rebels against the authorities, the local dean and the bailiff.
 The provost talks about getting people to heaven "by the parish", and denounces individual thinking.
-The provost's speech should be examined in detail, also because he has a vision of the masses "marching with equal steps" towards salvation, and stressing that egality matters more to the church than freedom.
-This speech has been interpreted as holding a fascist undertone.
-In fact, the provost mentions that the ideal of a religious leader is "a corporal" that shall hold the masses in line.
-Rendered in Norwegian, the word "fører-ideal" is used in this passage (rhyming on corporal), something that to Norwegian (and German) ears easily could be interpreted as a foreshadowing of Hitler (fører = führer).
 Brand's answers to this are mostly sarcastic.
 The provost ends his speech mentioning the "erasing of God in the soul of man", something of which he seems to approve.
-Brand, of course, wants the opposite: individual freedom and a clear picture of God in man's soul.
+Brand wants the opposite: individual freedom and a clear picture of God in man's soul.

-Einar returns as a gloomy missionary soon after the provost's friendly speech.
+Einar returns as a missionary soon after the provost's friendly speech.
 He has worked out a view of life that makes Brand shiver.
 Whereas Brand mourns the loss of his wife, Einar in the end thinks her death was righteous, because he regards her as a female seducer.
-Upon learning this, Brand shoves him off.